27 January 2022

 Article written by Sergiusz Sonnenfeld

 These different representations in our collective imagination give us a (sometimes misleading) idea of what automation is.
-As Test and Automation Engineering Manager at the Electronics activity of LACROIX , I work on automation-related tasks every day.
+As Test and Automation Engineering Manager at LACROIX, I work on automation-related tasks every day.

-For an industrial company like LACROIX, automation is characterised by all the techniques and processes that make it possible to automate repetitive actions with low added value on our production lines.
+For an industrial company like us, automation is characterized by all the techniques and processes that make it possible to automate repetitive actions with low added value on our production lines.

 As you can see, the primary goal of automation is to improve our industrial performance, while freeing up time for our operators so that they can focus on more interesting and complex tasks.
 So, drudgery is reduced or even eliminated in some manual operations.